 The networks that transport electricity and gas around the UK form the backbone of our overall energy system.
 They are natural monopolies, meaning they are not subject to the kinds of competitive pressure observable in other markets.
 However, the costs of developing and operating these networks also form a material part of the bills consumers pay, and the scope for investment in new network capacity still has the potential to cost billions of pounds.
-As the regulator, it is therefore important that we ensure these monopoly services deliver best value to consumers.
+As the regulator, we must ensure these monopoly services deliver best value to consumers.
 This is increasingly important in a world where the future for the energy system, and therefore the networks that support it, becomes ever more uncertain.